Sociology (SOCI) 348

 - Unit 2: How Communities Organize to Investigate and Challenge Toxic Exposure

 - Unit 3: Popular Epidemiology in Contaminated Communities

 - Unit 4: Cancer and the Environment

-- Unit 5: Holding Governments, Corporations and Scientists Accountable
+- Unit 5: Holding Governments, Corporations, and Scientists Accountable

-The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
+The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 All required materials for this course, including readings and videos, can be found online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.